Indoor dining set to resume in Philadelphia on Sept. 8, but restrictions remain

 "We are asking restaurant managers to take these restrictions very seriously, and follow them," he said.

-Farley said they decided the date specifically to avoid Labor Day holiday crowds.
+Farley said they decided on the date specifically to avoid Labor Day holiday crowds.

+As of August 20, the Department of Public Health is allowing these venues to reopen with restrictions:

 Indoor gatherings remain capped at 25 people.